 Romantic Valentine Day poems are a great way to go beyond the basics of cards, flowers, and chocolates and really send a message of love to your sweetheart.
-For thousands of years poets have been remembered for the various ways they have been able to shaper words into a loving and passionate message.
-This Valentine's Day it could be your turn.
+For thousands of years poets have been remembered for the various ways they have been able to shape words into a loving and passionate message.
+This Valentine's Day, it could be your turn.

 Choosing Romantic Valentine Day Poems

 The first step in this method of loving expression is to choose the right message.
 Take the time to think about the target of your affection: what do they find stimulating in you, in others, in the world around them?
 Finding something they love and then finding a poem that associates you with that something is a way to make them smile when they think of either.

 Locating a poem that will make that connection is easier than you might think.
 Gone are the days when you'd have to page through book after book in the library, trying to find the right poem to express yourself.
 Now, a quick google search will turn up thousands of sites dedicated to love poetry, from the sacred to the profane.
 However, remember that just because it's on the Internet doesn't mean it's good.

 Unless they are completely clueless, your Valentine is going to appreciate the effort put into choosing a poem whether they actually appreciate the art or not.
 However, it is important to keep what they want in mind, and not just put in any old poem that some website or book tells you is romantic.
 If your Valentine hates Shakespearean plays, odds are they are not going to enjoy one of his sonnets.
 Likewise, very straightforward, direct-speaking individuals are probably not going to really get or appreciate the verbal trickery of E. E. Cummings, no matter how good a poem it is.